+Employee-Executive Exchange

-CONTENTS INTRODUCTION CEO MESSAGE BUILDING TOMORROW'S SUSTAINABLE MOBILITY SOCIETY BLUE CITIZENSHIP: NISSAN'S CSR RENAULT-NISSAN ALLIANCE CSR DATA THIRD-PARTY ASSURANCE ENVIRONMENT SAFETY PHILANTHROPY QUALITY VALUE CHAIN EMPLOYEES ECONOMIC CONTRIBUTION CORPORATE GOVERNANCE & INTERNAL CONTROL Engagement Kits that Generate Communication In fiscal 2014, Nissan began issuing Engagement Kits that summarize Nissan's global operations, business performance and major achievements.
-These kits are distributed to managers every month and are used as communication tools for information sharing.
-The managers not only are the recipients of information but also are assigned responsibility for disseminating it in their respective departments.
-This is intended to promote workplace communication, deepen employee understanding and raise motivation.
-Employee-Executive Exchange Deepening mutual understanding and confidence requires opportunities for employees to voice their views and to share them with company executives.
-Nissan is making efforts to communicate information that will lead to greater employee confidence toward the achievement of the Nissan Power 88 mid-term business objectives.
+Deepening mutual understanding and confidence requires opportunities for employees to voice their views and to share them with company executives.
+Nissan has made efforts to communicate information that will lead to greater employee confidence toward the achievement of its Nissan Power 88 midterm business objectives.
 These efforts are monitored on an ongoing basis through key performance indicators (KPIs) and reflected in internal communication activities.
-The company conducts regular surveys regarding these communication initiatives and the results are then conveyed to company executives.
+The company conducts regular surveys regarding these communication initiatives and the results are conveyed to company executives.
 The survey results are also used to run a PDCA (plan, do, check, act) cycle, with plans implemented based on decisions on whom to target and what type of additional information to communicate.